nats-io/jetstream-leaf-nodes-demo/README.md

 [ OK ] added public stream export "deliver.leafacc.spoke-2.>"
 ```

-All these exports are then imported into the exchange account.
+All of these exports are then imported into the exchange account.

-Please note that every subject already contains, a fixed portion, that functions as type, the exporting account name as well as the domain.
+Please note that every subject already contains a fixed portion, that functions as type, the exporting account name, as well as the domain.
 In that order!

-Where this is not the case, such as the JS API, i remap accordingly.
+Where this is not the case, such as the JetStream API, I remap accordingly.
-This allows us to properly identify streams and services in an account in a leafnode as identified by it's domain.
+This allows us to properly identify streams and services in an account in a leaf node as identified by it's domain.

 ```txt
 > nsc add import --account EXCACC --src-account HUBACC  --service --remote-subject '$JS.hub.API.>'     --local-subject '$JS.hubacc.hub.API.>'